Courage is not the absence of fear but rather the judgment that something else is more important than fear. ~Ambrose Redmoon

 If an individual has not sustained a Lynch cancer and has been diagnosed with Lynch syndrome, that person is referred to as a "Previvor."
 This means the diagnosed individual is at high risk for Lynch cancers and will need to participate in annual surveillance testing in the same manner as is afforded to survivors, in order to detect tumors before they become cancerous or metastasize into the body.

 This annual surveillance and management for Lynch syndrome is a gift as early detection of cancers allows us to obtain early intervention through early treatment of the cancer or removal of polyps before they become cancerous and often before the cancer becomes life threatening.
-It is the closest thing to a cure, for us.
+It is very possible many of our previvors will never experience a full blown cancer.
+Genetic testing and annual screenings are the closest thing to a cure, for us.

 RECOMMENDED SCREENING FOR LYNCH SYNDROME CANCERS